**Alt Text:** A busy film set with numerous crew members, lighting equipment, and filming apparatus in a large studio space.

 4. What trends are shaping brand videos in 2024?

-1. Target Authenticity
+1. Focus on Authenticity

 Smaller brands often have the advantage of being closer to their communities.
 Highlight real stories from your customers or team, just as Airbnb showcased the host-guest relationship.
 Authentic stories build trust and make your brand relatable.